loda-lang/loda-programs/programs/README.md

 * [A032793](oeis/A032793.asm): Numbers that are congruent to {1, 2, 4} mod 5.
 * [A032796](oeis/A032796.asm): Numbers that are congruent to {1, 2, 3, 5, 6} mod 7.
 * [A032798](oeis/A032798.asm): Numbers such that n(n+1)(n+2)...(n+12) / (n+(n+1)+(n+2)+...+(n+12)) is a multiple of n.
+* [A032908](oeis/A032908.asm): One of 4 3rd-order recurring sequences for which the first derived sequence and the Galois transformed sequence coincide.
 * [A032962](oeis/A032962.asm): Numbers n such that base 12 representation Sum{d(i)*12^i: i=0,1,...,m} has even d(i) for all odd i.
 * [A032964](oeis/A032964.asm): Numbers n such that base 14 representation Sum{d(i)*14^i: i=0,1,...,m} has even d(i) for all odd i.
 * [A032973](oeis/A032973.asm): Numbers n with property that all pairs of consecutive digits differ by more than 1.